 Are Khadi Boli and Haryanvi the Same Languages?

-Many people assume that Khadi Boli and Haryanvi are two different names for one language.
+Many people assume that Khadi Boli and Haryanvi are two different names for the same language.
+And nothing can be farther from the truth.

-Yes, it’s true that people in some parts of Haryana also speak Khadi Boli, but that’s because those regions overlap or are just a stone’s throw away from Western Uttar Pradesh.
+Yes, people in some parts of Haryana also speak Khadi Boli, but that’s because those regions overlap or are just a stone’s throw away from Western Uttar Pradesh.
 Let me give you an example:

 Bahalgarh, a locality in Sonipat, Haryana, shares its border with the Baghpat (Vyaghraprastha: व्याघ्रप्रस्थ) district of Western Uttar Pradesh.
-Here, you’ll find people speaking a “fusion” of both languages in this region.
+Here, you’ll find people speaking a “fusion” of both languages.
+(Like I speak a fusion of Baghpat and Muzaffarnagar’s Khadi Boli because my mother is from Bagphat and my father is from Muzaffarnagar).

 Khadi Boli is Spoken Across These Areas

-In Western Uttar Pradesh or Western UP—as we lovingly address our state—Khadi Boli is spoken in many regions.
-Some significant places are:
+In Western Uttar Pradesh or Western UP or West UP—as we lovingly address our region—Khadi Boli is spoken mainly in:

-And now, here’s a fact every Hindi-speaking person (and also Urdu speakers) must know.
+And now, here’s a fact every Hindi-speaking person (and Urdu speakers) must know.

 Khadi Boli is the mother of standard Hindi, and Urdu.

-Today’s modern or standard Hindi and Urdu are the children of the rich dialect we’re talking about.
+Yes, today’s modern or standard Hindi and Urdu are the offspring of Khadi Boli.

 Reason?

-If you also feel ashamed of your mother tongue, then here’s a little advice for you:
+Now, if you are also conditioned to be ashamed of your mother tongue, then here’s a little advice for you:

-Progress in your personal and professional life depends on your self-image.
-And your self-image cannot be positive unless you are comfortable with your mother tongue.
+How you see and value yourself determines how well you progress in your personal and professional lives.
+And your self-image cannot be positive unless you are accepting of your mother tongue.

-What does it matter if you sound arrogant to some over-sensitive ears?
-Why should you insult your own language to please certain people?
-What’s the use of learning English or any other language for that matter if you’re unable to embrace your mother tongue?
+I mean, what does it matter if you sound arrogant to some over-sensitive ears?
+Why should you insult your own language to please others?
+What’s the use of learning English or any other language for that matter if you reject your mother tongue to get others’ approval?

-Let me remind you how Shri Bhartendu Harishchandra had stated this universal truth.
+Let me remind you how Shri Bhartendu Harishchandra stated this universal truth.

 “निज भाषा उन्नति अहै, सब भाषा को मूल ।